arabcoders/watchstate/FAQ.md

 `username:password` format.
 This is necessary because their API does not allow us to determine the currently authenticated user directly.

-When prompted for the API key, simply enter your credentials like this:
+When prompted for the API key, enter your credentials in this format:

 ```
 username:password